fastrgv/Asud/README.md

 that subsequently need flushing, again.
 The automation of flushes has recently been reduced to a bare minimum to avoid confusion.

-Similarly, the unique singles key (u-key) frequently exposes new (green) singles with each press, so that mutliple presses might be needed.
+Similarly, the unique singles key (period-key) frequently exposes new (green) singles with each press, so that mutliple presses might be needed.

 Use the following ASUD-methods to work towards a solution: